 • Curriculum Vitae (maximum 2 pages)

-The curriculum vitae should be precise and up-to-date, providing an overview of the educational background, previous professional experience, social and political engagement, and publications.
+The CV should be precise and up-to-date, providing an overview of the educational background, previous professional experience, social and political engagement, and publications.

 What benefits do we offer?